About Artist and Designer Jim Isermann

 Above: Jim Isermann in his Palm Springs Studio.
 Photo by Jason Schmidt

 Jim was born in Kenosha, Wisconsin; just south of Milwaukee.
 He earned his Bachelor of Fine Arts from the University of Wisconsin.
-While studying there, he developed a fantasy of California architecture, beaches and landscape as being artificial, after looking at David Hockney Paintings, and decided he that is where he wanted to be.
+While studying there, he developed a fantasy of California architecture, beaches and landscape as being artificial, after looking at David Hockney Paintings, and decided that is where he wanted to be.

 Jim attended graduate school at the California Institute of the Arts, where he earned his Master of Fine Arts.
 After finishing graduate school, he lived on the east side of Hollywood, and then Santa Monica, before moving to Palm Springs in 1997.